 This is useful information because once a customer begins shopping with you more often, they start spending more with every individual purchase.
 One study from Bain and Company laid this out quite clearly:

 In our study, the longer their relationship with an online retailer, the more customers spent in a given period of time.
-In apparel, the average repeat customer spent 67 percent more in months 31-36 of his or her shopping relationship than in months zero to-six.
-(Figure 2) And in groceries, customers spent 23 percent more in months 31-36 than in months zero-to-six.
+In apparel, the average repeat customer spent 67 percent more in months 31-36 of his or her shopping relationship than in months zero-to-six.
+And in groceries, customers spent 23 percent more in months 31-36 than in months zero-to-six.
 Higher spending levels were due in part to more frequent shopping and in part to larger transactions.
 For instance, in apparel, a shopper's fifth purchase was 40 percent larger than the first, and the tenth purchase was nearly 80 percent larger than the first.
 This aids retailer profitability, because in e-commerce, where transaction costs are largely fixed, larger transactions equal more profitable transactions.

 This is why you want to not only retain customers, but you want them to visit your store regularly.